 List of call objects for every invocation |

-assert_called_once() and assert_called_once_with() are distinct methods. assert_called_once() — without arguments — was added in Python 3.6 via mock 2.0 and simply asserts that the mock was called exactly one time.
+assert_called_once() and assert_called_once_with() are distinct methods. assert_called_once() — without arguments — was added in Python 3.6 and simply asserts that the mock was called exactly one time.
 A common earlier mistake was writing mock.assert_called_once() on Python versions before 3.6 and having it silently pass with no actual assertion, because plain Mock objects accept any attribute access as a new child mock.
-Since mock 2.0 (Python 3.5+), accessing a misspelled attribute whose name starts with assert on a non-auto-specced mock raises AttributeError when unsafe=False (the default), which surfaces many of these typos at test runtime rather than silently passing them.
+Since Python 3.5, accessing an attribute whose name starts with assert, assret, asert, aseert, or assrt on a non-autospecced mock raises AttributeError by default (when unsafe=False), which surfaces many of these typos at test runtime rather than silently passing them.
+The full list of protected prefixes — confirmed in the Python 3 standard library documentation — is: assert, assret, asert, aseert, and assrt.

 mock.return_value = 'A' and mock.side_effect = ['B', 'C'].
 What does the first call to the mock return?autospec — making mocks enforce the real interface

-By default, a MagicMock accepts any call with any arguments, because it does not know what the real object's signature looks like.
+By default, a MagicMock accepts any call with any arguments — a behavior rooted in duck typing principles — because it does not know what the real object's signature looks like.
 This means your tests can continue to pass after you refactor the real API in a breaking way — the mock never notices.
 Passing autospec=True to patch tells it to build the mock by inspecting the real object's attributes and method signatures.
 Calls that do not match the real signature raise TypeError immediately, just as calling the real object with wrong arguments would:

 # notifier.py